DoesLin/ConduitTest/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Parent

+## Development server

+Run `mvn spring-boot:run` for a dev server.
+Navigate to `http://localhost:8080/`.
+The app will automatically reload if you change any of the source files.

+## Build

+Run `mvn build` to build the project.
+The build artifacts will be stored in the `target/` directory.

+## Running tests

+Run `mvn test` to execute the unit, integation and functional tests via junit4.